 America loves its shrimp—just look at this wide variety of shrimp recipes!
-And according to an in-depth investigation into America’s love of this sweet yet savory crustacean by Consumer Reports, Americans eat, on average, almost four pounds of shrimp per year—the vast majority (as of 2015, approximately 94%) coming from outside the United States.
-With many types to sample, shopping for shrimp can be confusing.
-That’s why we put together this handy guide to the type of shrimp you might be buying.
+And according to an in-depth investigation into America’s love of this sweet yet savory crustacean by Consumer Reports, Americans eat, on average, almost four pounds of shrimp per year.
+With many shellfish to sample, shopping for shrimp can be confusing.
+That’s why we put together this handy guide for all the types of shrimp you might buy.

 Farmed vs. Wild

 Before we differentiate tiger prawns from rock shrimp, let’s get into the basics of how shrimp comes to your supermarket.
 Shrimp is either farmed or caught out in the wild.
 According to Consumer Reports’ investigation, it’s best to shop for sustainably farmed or responsibly caught shrimp.
 This ensures that your shrimp makes its way to your table in an eco-friendly way.
-They have a great guide to consult if you’re looking at specific brands here, but in general follow these two guidelines:
+In general, follow these two guidelines:

 - For wild shrimp, look for certification from the Marine Stewardship Council or shrimp listed as “Best Choice” or “Good Alternative” on seafoodwatch.org.